Sumário do artigo

 Lothar Matthäus (39 years and 91 days)

 Matthäus's appearance against Portugal at EURO 2000 had made him the oldest player to figure at a UEFA European Championship – until Király's intervention – and also marked his 150th and final cap for Germany.
-He was thoroughly upstaged on the day as Sérgio Conceição scored a hat-trick in a 3-0 win for Portugal.
+He was thoroughly upstaged on the day as Sérgio Conceição scored a hat-trick in a 3-0 win for his side's opponents.

 Oldest player to score

-The former Sturm Graz and Austria Wien man came off the bench with 26 minutes left against Poland in a EURO 2008 group game and rescued a 1-1 draw for Austria by converting a late penalty.
-It was his 14th national-team goal on his 50th outing and made him the oldest player to score at a final tournament; Goran Pandev became the second oldest when he struck for North Macedonia against Austria on Matchday 1 of EURO 2020.
+The former Sturm Graz and Austria Wien man came off the bench with 26 minutes left against Poland in a EURO 2008 group game and salvaged a 1-1 draw for Austria by converting a late penalty.
+It was his 14th national-team goal on his 50th outing and made him the oldest player to score at a final tournament.

 Oldest player to win